The Radio 4 consumer programme “You and Yours”, for 14 January 2016 (yes, more than 10 years ago), included a section on bereavement damages.

 Another is the way we deal with compensation when someone dies as a result of negligence.

-One MP – a former personal injury lawyer – is asking for a change in the law to allow courts in England and Wales to pay more in compensation than at present and allow a wider range of relatives to claim, when someone has died as a result of negligence.
+As at January 2016, one MP – a former personal injury lawyer – was asking for a change in the law to allow courts in England and Wales to pay more in compensation than up to that point and allow a wider range of relatives to claim, when someone has died as a result of negligence.

-In many ways, the Scottish legal position is being used as the blueprint for the proposed change in the law in England and Wales.
+In many ways, the Scottish legal position was being used as the blueprint for the proposed change in the law in England and Wales and (sadly) it is still having to be so used.

-Andy McDonald is the Labour MP for Middlesborough and his Private Member’s Bill comes before Parliament at the end of January 2016.
+Andy McDonald was the Labour MP for Middlesborough and his Private Member’s Bill was due to come before Parliament at the end of January 2016.
+(Unfortunately, it does not appear that the Bill ever got beyond its First Reading in the House of Commons on 15 October 2015).

-He explained that his proposed legislation for England and Wales covers deaths from personal injury caused by the negligence of another – so would include road traffic accidents and workplace accidents.
+Talking about the changes he wished to see made to the law on bereavement damages, he explained that his proposed legislation for England and Wales would cover deaths from personal injury caused by the negligence of another – so would include road traffic accidents and workplace accidents.

-Currently, only the husband or wife or civil partner of the person who died – or the parents of children under 18 – can claim bereavement damages.
+Currently, in England and Wales, only the husband or wife or civil partner of the person who died – or the parents of children under 18 – can claim bereavement damages.
 Other relatives are excluded.

-In England and Wales, the level of compensation is also capped at a fixed sum – currently £12,980.
-This figure is only a small proportion of the potential claim in similar cases in Scotland.
+In England and Wales, the level of compensation is also capped at a fixed sum – currently £15,120 (in January 2016, it was £12,980).
+This figure continues to be only a small proportion of the potential claim in similar cases in Scotland.

 The programme carried an interview with a BBC producer whose 70-year-old father had died as a result of a cycing accident in central London.